daattali/beautiful-jekyll/_posts/2020-11-17-ten-ideas-to-simplify-your-holiday-decor.md

 - simple holiday decor
 - simple holiday decor ideas
 - simple christmas decor
+description: Ten helpful ideas to keep your holiday decor simple.

 ---
 Do complicated things stress you out?
 They do for me, at least.
 I used to try and be an elaborate planner and [crafty mom](https://www.urbandictionary.com/define.php?term=Pinterest%20Mom).
 It just wasn't me and didn't [spark much joy](https://www.cheatsheet.com/entertainment/tidying-up-with-marie-kondo-what-does-spark-joy-really-mean.html/) for me either.
 Instead, I learned through the years that for me, I thrive on being simple.
 Today on the blog, I'm sharing ten ideas to simplify your holiday decor.